-- If the vehicle needs refuelling, add a sufficient amount of the correct fuel type (unleaded petrol for petrol engines, diesel fuel for diesel engines).
+- If the car doesn't start because the battery is flat, it must be jump started using an auxiliary battery, never another vehicle.
+Always connect the positive (+) pole first then the negative (-) or earth pole.
+After jump starting, disconnect the cables in reverse order.
+Push starting and tow starting are prohibited! - Jump starting cables must be handled with caution to prevent damage to the vehicle. - If the vehicle needs refuelling, add a sufficient amount of the correct fuel type (unleaded petrol for petrol engines, diesel fuel for diesel engines).
 Plastic or protected funnels and fuel can nozzles must be used in order to minimise the risk of both static flash ignition and damage. - If the two previous methods fail, contact the manufacturer of the car. - A vehicle must never be jumpstarted / refuelled by anybody who has not received a relevant training.
 Whenever possible, non-starters should be handled by specialised personnel and not drivers. - It is recommended to replace a flat battery by a new one before loading the vehicle on to transport (road transporter, rail wagon, ship or barge).
 However, this rule must be clearly stated and agreed to by the parties concerned by means of a written contract.